Yashodha8890/Web-Framework-Project/README.md

 # Project Title : Daily Routine Tracker

-Daily Routine Tracker is a full-stack web application that helps users to organize and monitor their daily life through well structured tracking of activities, expenses, and health goals.
+Daily Routine Tracker is a full-stack web application that helps users to organize and monitor their daily life through well structured tracking of activities and expenses goals.
 This application will use below technologies:

 **Frontend:** HTML, CSS, JavaScript, Some of the react(optional)
 **Templating:** Handlebars.js for server-side rendering